This post was last updated on April 9th, 2020 at 10:46 am

 It is protected by a wall and is honored by thousands of Buddhist pilgrims who pay tribute every day of the year.

-TIP – Be respectful with and near the tree.
+TIP – Be respectful of the tree and its nearby ground.

 This palace must have been gigantic in its glory days.
 It was built by King Dutugemunu in the second century BC.
 In those days it counted thousands of sleeping places and nine floors.